Michigan Office of Retirement Services: Michigan Public School Employees' Retirement System

-The Michigan Public School Employees' Retirement System collects and compiles employee wage, contribution, and service information from approximately 549 K-12 districts, 46 public school academy/charter schools, 7 universities, 28 community colleges, 55 intermediate school districts, and 10 libraries.
+The Michigan Public School Employees' Retirement System (MPSERS) collects and compiles employee wage, contribution, and service information from approximately 549 K-12 districts, 46 public school academy/charter schools, 7 universities, 28 community colleges, 55 intermediate school districts, and 10 libraries.
 A 13-member board provides oversight for the system.
 As of September 30, 2017, the system serves 203,981 active members and 213,989 retirees and beneficiaries.
 The net assets of the Michigan Public School Employees' Retirement System, valued at $52.2 billion as of September 30, 2017, are invested by the Michigan Department of the Treasury, Bureau of Investments.
 In fiscal year 2017, the system paid retirement pensions totaling $4.8 billion.
 The system also provides retirees and eligible dependents with comprehensive health, prescription drug, dental, and vision benefits at a cost of $548.2 million, for the year ending September 30, 2017.
 The Master Health Care Plan is a self-funded plan administered by Blue Cross Blue Shield of Michigan.
 ORS customer education provides Pre-Retirement Information Meetings to members and also provides information to related interest groups.